-Demonstrate how any proposed essential complementary activities will directly or indirectly contribute to the achievement of the food and nutrition objective(s) of the activity, as well as how they will strengthen the overall impact of the food assistance transfer modality/ies proposed.
+Demonstrate how any proposed Essential Complementary Activities will directly or indirectly contribute to the achievement of the food security and nutrition objective, as well as how they will strengthen the overall impact of the food assistance transfer modality/ies, if proposed.
 Describe how these enabling activities will address the assessed, unmet and disaster-related needs of the target groups.
-Provide a detailed description of the proposed technical approach(es) for these essential complementary activities.
+Provide a detailed description of the proposed technical approach(es) for these Essential Complementary Activities.